-The Center for Service and Learning at West Virginia University is committed to the connection of campus and community through meaningful service and academic study.
+The Center for Service and Learning at West Virginia University is committed connecting our campus and community through meaningful service and academic study.
 To achieve this, the CSL strives to guide partners in the development of service learning projects and volunteer opportunities.

 Official campus partnership with the CSL offers many benefits that may include:

 - Personalized consultation for your division or campus unit about how civic engagement opportunities can enhance and support your mission and programs.

 - Continuous support and streamlined communication that reduces time needed to recruit, train, orient, and retain student volunteers.